fabri1983/titan256c/README.md

 Strategy **C**:
 ![titan_dma.jpg](screenshots/titan_dma.jpg?raw=true "titan_dma.jpg")

+You can find me in the SGDK Discord server: https://discord.gg/xmnBWQS

 ### TODO:
+- Fix incorrect value for VDP_setHIntCounter() when on bouncing effect to avoid wrong strip and palette alignment.
 - When on PAL, use VDP trick to avoid top and bottom bands:
 Basically the VDP only checks where the display ends on the specific scanline it should end.
 So if you switch to V30 (240px tall) before line 224, then wait until V counter is between 225 and 239, then switch back to V28 (224px tall),